 CROM - Consumer Reported Outcome Measures Consortium - 2018

-- To develop a CROM approach for tobacco and nicotine products under the guidance of industry, academia and regulatory agency stakeholders.
+- Through a cooperation platform involving tobacco industry and the guidance of academia and regulatory agency stakeholders

 * * * * * * * * * * *